vydimitrov/use-count-up/README.md

 Unlike other similar solutions, this hook allows you to count up/down with or without providing end values.

+The library comes with built-in and ready-to-use TypeScript type definitions.

 <img src="https://user-images.githubusercontent.com/10707142/68539807-2f77ba80-0389-11ea-978c-8955e9b8db9f.gif" width="700">